 Threshold's advice centres work on an appointment basis for vulnerable clients who need our help the most.
 Appointments may be arranged directly with your local advice centre.

-To enable us to advise and act on your behalf, it is necessary for us to capture relevant information on our client database.
+To enable us to advise you fully and be able to act on your behalf, it is necessary for us to capture some relevant information from you on our client database.
 All information provided is confidential and will not be passed to third parties without your consent.
 Information is only held for the purposes intended and only for as long as is necessary before being deleted.
-You do not have to provide us with any information you are not comfortable in doing but you should be aware that this will limit the level of assistane we may be able to provide.
+You do not have to provide us with any information you are not comfortable in doing but you should be aware that this will limit the level of assistance we may be able to provide.